nirwan1265/Docker-Hazel-NCSU/README.md

 # Docker-NCSU
-This workspace provides tutorials for running the Practical Haplotype Graph (PHG) Docker on the NCSU Hazel server.
+This workspace provides tutorials for running the a docker image.
+For an example the Practical Haplotype Graph (PHG) Docker is used on the NCSU Hazel server.
 The PHG is a powerful tool for analyzing haplotype data.
 You can find more information about PHG [here](https://academic.oup.com/bioinformatics/article/38/15/3698/6617344).

 ## Docker Installation
 Before proceeding, you need to install Docker on your local system.
 The detailed installation process can be found [here](https://docs.docker.com/desktop/install/mac-install/).